Estimated reading time: 8 minutes

-Disasters often occur with little or no warning: earthquakes, terrorism, tornadoes, etc. Though the focus of this site is on “bugging in,” it’s still wise to have a vehicle survival kit or a bug out bag in case you’re stranded on the way home or forced to evacuate the area.
+Disasters usually occur with little or no warning.
+Though the focus of this site is on “bugging in,” it’s still wise to have a vehicle survival kit or a bug out bag in case you’re stranded on the way home or forced to evacuate the area.

-I recommend purchasing a sturdy backpack, gathering the items in the list below and keeping them in your trunk.
+I recommend purchasing a sturdy backpack, gathering these items and keeping them in your trunk.
 Make adjustments based on your personal needs.
 Much of the equipment will depend on what type of vehicle you own.
-You should also learn to change a tire, change the oil, jump start a car, and replace fluids, belts and hoses.
+You should also learn to change a tire, change the oil, jump-start a car, and replace fluids, belts and hoses.

 Fire, Heat and Light